 Mistaken for Gay: Near the end of the manga when most of the girls saw Tamaki and Haruhi having a close moment.
 That and they thought Haruhi just liked dressing up like a girl.
-They find out later on though.
+They find out the truth later on.

-Moral Dissonance: Kyoya pretends to sexually harass Haruhi after the thugs at the beach incident to make her realize how vulnerable she is to boys and convince her it's good to apply some common sense every now and then.
-Of course, it's generally good advice, but it's rather nasty to threaten sexual assault just to make a point.
+Kyoya pretends to sexually harass Haruhi after the thugs at the beach incident to make her realize how vulnerable she is to boys and convince her it's good to apply some common sense every now and then.
+It's generally good advice, but it's rather nasty to threaten sexual assault just to make a point.

-During Haruhi and Tamaki's date in the penultimate chapter, Honey at one point gushes over how cute Haruhi is and says he wishes he could date her too, this when he's supposedly in a relationship with Reiko.
-Then again, it's Honey, who gushes over pretty much everything cute.
+During Haruhi and Tamaki's date in the penultimate chapter, Honey at one point gushes over how cute Haruhi is and says he wishes he could date her too.
+This is when he's supposedly in a relationship with Reiko.
+Then again, it's Honey, who gushes over everything cute.

 Used for laughs a number of times, such as Tamaki's dramatic declaration that he's going to try instant coffee in the first episode.

-Tamaki's preferred way of ordering otoro involves some impressive acrobatics.
+Tamaki's preferred way of ordering fancy tuna involves some impressive acrobatics.

 Mundane Object Amazement: All the boys in the extremely rich Ouran High School's Host Club are amazed at everyday 'commoner' things that Haruhi does or uses, like instant coffee, and saying things like "Commoners are so clever!".